OctopusDeploy/blog/blog/2022-q3/q3-template-folder/database-template-authorization/index.md

   - Step Templates
 ---

 Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP) have introduced passwordless authentication mechanisms where resources such as Virtual Machines (VMs) can be assigned an identity (Azure), a service account (GCP), or a role (AWS) that can be used to authenticate to other resources such as database server instances.
-The Solutions team has updated several database deployment Community Step Templates to include these passwordless authentication mechanisms.
-This post will cover which templates have been updated and which mechanisms they support.
+Octopus Deploy contains several built-in steps which support the ability to authenticate to resources using this method, however, database deployments are almost entirely done using Community Step Templates.
+The Octopus Community has been hard at work updating templates to support cloud-native authentication.

 ## Database technologies that support cloud-native authentication methods
-The database technologies that support the cloud-native authentication differs by cloud provider:
+Not every database technology a cloud provider offers supports cloud-native authentication.
+I've listed which technologies are supported below by provider:

 AWS
 - Amazon Aurora